Colette

 Notable People Named Colette

-Colette Álvarez Urbajtel was a French-Mexican photographer known for her black-and-white photography of everyday life, mentored by her husband, Mexican photographer Manuel Álvarez Bravo, and recognized with numerous exhibitions and publications.
+Colette Álvarez Urbajtel was a French-Mexican photographer celebrated for her black-and-white depictions of everyday life, mentored by her husband Manuel Álvarez Bravo, and recognized with international exhibitions and prestigious honors.

-Colette Dowling is an American writer and psychotherapist, renowned for her best-selling book The Cinderella Complex: Women's Hidden Fear of Independence.
+Colette Dowling is an American writer and psychotherapist, best known for her 1981 New York Times best-seller The Cinderella Complex.

-Colette Audry was a renowned French novelist, screenwriter, and critic.
+Colette Audry was a French novelist, screenwriter, and critic.

-Colette Alliot-Lugaz is a renowned French soprano known for her association with Mozart's music.
+Colette Alliot-Lugaz is a French soprano celebrated for her Mozart roles.

-Colette Burgeon is a Belgian politician affiliated with the Parti Socialiste and is the sister of Willy Burgeon.
+Colette Burgeon is a Belgian politician with the Parti Socialiste and the sister of Willy Burgeon.

-Colette Bailly is a French pianist and composer who studied under Max Deutsch in Paris.
+Colette Bailly - Colette Jeanne Antonine Bailly was a French pianist and composer who studied under Max Deutsch in Paris and died there in 1976 at age 48.

 Miriam Johnson